BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **What libraries have you included?**

-   -Backbone, Require, jQuery, Lodash, Modernizr, Twitter Bootstrap, and Jasmine (w/the jasmine-jquery plugin)
+   -Backbone, Require, Almond, jQuery, Lodash, Modernizr, Twitter Bootstrap, and Jasmine (w/the jasmine-jquery plugin)

 **What Require.js plugins are you using?**